bradypp/godot-mcp/README.md

 Godot MCP enables AI assistants to launch the Godot editor, run projects, capture debug output, and control project execution - all through a standardized interface.

-This direct feedback loop helps AI assistants like Claude understand what works and what doesn't in real Godot projects, leading to better code generation and debugging assistance.
+This direct feedback loop helps AI assistants like Claude or Cursor understand what works and what doesn't in real Godot projects, leading to better code generation and debugging assistance.

 ## Features